A Target-Agnostic Protocol-Independent Interface for the Transport Layer

 \subsection{Packet Generation Instructions}

-The transport layer may generate data packets in response to application events (e.g., an application request to send data), network events (e.g., an ack that signals the delivery of in-flight data and triggers transmission of more), or timer events (e.g., to retransmit presumably lost data after a timeout).
-When generating data packets, the transport layer is not only responsible for properly populating the header fields.
-It also needs to determine how many packets to generate and what segments of the application data to include in their payloads.
-In some cases, e.g., QUIC, the payload itself can be a combination of different ``frames'', where a stream frame has a header and data from one of the connection's data streams.
+Transport protocols generate packets in response to application events (e.g., requests to send data), network events (e.g., acks that advance the send window), or timer events (e.g., retransmissions after timeouts).
+When generating data packets, transport protocols must determine not only the values of transport-layer header fields, but also how many packets to generate and which segments of application data should populate their payloads.
+In some protocols, e.g., QUIC, the payload itself is composed of multiple ``frames'', each with its own header and (optionally) payload.

-Following the rationale in \sref{sec:reassembly}, \mtp programs do not create and output actual packets with payloads.
-Instead, they issue \emph{pkt\_gen} instructions, providing the target with a ``blueprint'' with the required metadata that the target can use to create and transmit packets.
-At a high level, a packet blueprint specifies (1) the values of the transport-layer header fields (with some exceptions discussed below), (2) which data segments should populate the payload, and (3) \emph{segmentation} rules if more than one packet is to be generated from the blueprint. \sref{app:code} shows an example of a packet blueprint for TCP.
+Following the rationale in \sref{sec:reassembly}, \mtp programs do not construct concrete packets.
+Instead, they issue \emph{pkt\_gen} instructions that provide the target with a packet ``blueprint'' describing the metadata needed to generate and transmit packets.
+At a high level, a packet blueprint specifies (1) transport-layer header fields, (2) how application data should populate the payload, and (3) \emph{segmentation} rules when multiple packets are to be generated from a single blueprint. \htodo{forward reference to TCP?} \htodo{which queue the packet goes to}

-\signpost{Blueprint Header fields} Similar to P4 headers, the header in the packet blueprint specifies the order and value of fields in the transport-layer headers.
-For some fields, like sequence numbers, the blueprint provides initial values which may be modified by the target, due to segmentation, when generating the actual packets.
-Morever, for certain fields like checksums and length, which could be affected by segmentation, the blueprint can specify how to compute them as opposed to concrete values.
-For example, for checksum, similar to P4, the blueprint specifies which checksum algorithm and over which fields should be used to generate it for each packet.
+\signpost{Blueprint header fields} Similar to packet headers in languages like P4, a packet blueprint specifies the order and values of transport-layer header fields.
+For fields whose values depend on segmentation (e.g., sequence numbers, lengths, checksums), the blueprint specifies how the field should be computed rather than a fixed value, allowing the target to materialize correct per-packet headers during generation.